 Screening testing allows an organization to discover positive cases, in particular among asymptomatic individuals.
 Diagnosing cases before individuals present symptoms and get tested “for cause” allows for exposure control and can prevent uncontrolled outbreaks.

-The College will test a random sample of students each week, from September until the week of November 9, initially 60 students per week (approximately 5% of the student population).
+The College will test a random sample of students each week, from February 8 until mid-May, initially 90 students per week (approximately 10% of the student population).
 Included in the student testing population will be undergraduate and graduate students who attend courses on campus.
 It will not include students who are completing all their Saint Mary’s courses online.

-Each Friday, selected students will be notified via email and text message, and will be asked to make an online appointment with the Health and Counseling Center for a test the following week.
-Screening tests will be conducted from 4 to 5:30 p.m.
-Tuesdays and Thursdays at the Health and Counseling Center, under the management of Interim Director Cyndie Horton-Cavanaugh.
+Each Friday, selected students and employees will be notified via email and, for students, text message, and will be asked to make an online appointment with the Health and Counseling Center for a test the following week.
+Student screening tests will be conducted from 4 to 5:30 p.m.
+Tuesdays and Thursdays at the Health and Counseling Center.
+Employee testing will be conducted on Tuesdays from 7:30-8:30 a.m. and Fridays from noon to 1 p.m. to accommodate most employee work schedules.

 The random sample will be determined on Thursdays, and communicated in the following way: